 2.5 Lacrosse shall include all disciplines, forms and formats of the sport approved by the General Assembly (GA) of the Federation.

-2.6 Full Members must be present at a meeting of the GA to exercise their privilege of voting, except as outlined in 2.7 for postal votes.
+2.6 Full Members and Continental Federation Members must be present at a meeting of the GA to exercise their privilege of voting, except as outlined in 2.7 for postal votes.
 Proxy votes are not permitted.

 2.7 Any vote or ballot may be conducted at a meeting of the Federation or by postal / electronic ballot as outlined in the Bylaws associated with this Constitution.
 This applies to both the General Assembly and the Board.